General & History

-Nobody considers sausages to be health food, but they sure taste good
+Nobody considers sausages to be health food, but they sure taste good,

 and many people have survived eating them.
 Here in California the untimely

 death of George Johnson was recently noted in the newspapers.
-There is little
+There is

-age 112, but that's a risk some of us are willing to take.
+demise at age 112, but that's a risk some of us are willing to take.

-Salt: By nature sausages are high in salt because
+Salt: By nature sausages are high in salt